Rule Change: Open

 - a metering coordinator accepts the customer’s request to not have a type 4 meter at the time of installing a new meter.

 In these circumstances, an advanced meter with the communications deactivated (known as a ‘type 4A’ meter) is installed.
 This means that the meter is no longer able to be read remotely or provide ‘smart’ functions like demand response.

-Currently, if a customer moves into a house or business premises with an advanced meter and wants the communications deactivated, there is no provision under the rules for the metering coordinator to undertake this task (metering coordinators are engaged by retailers to install and maintain meters and the meter’s relevant data for their customers).
+Currently, if a customer moves into a house or business premises with an advanced meter, and wants the communications deactivated, there is no provision under the national electricity rules (NER) for the metering coordinator to undertake this task (metering coordinators are engaged by retailers to install and maintain meters and the meter’s relevant data for their customers).

-On 11 October 2018 the AEMC published a consultation paper seeking stakeholders’ views on:
+On 11 October 2018 the AEMC published a consultation paper on the rule change request.
+Eleven stakeholder submissions were received and can be found below.View less